manojknit/sp18-281-cloudflare/WeeklyTeamMeeting.md

    + Research on how to create node cluster and database for the login/signup and integrate it.

 * Miraj Patel:
-   + Create basic structure of Goapi for accessing the kong gateway.
+   + Setup the go api with types.go required.
+   + Setup the kong gateway in AWS to be used in the api.

 * Dhanashree
     + Setup db with schema for payment, transaction history.